christytan/OCI-GoldenGate/README.md

 - Setup live migration of business critical databases using Oracle Goldengate replication
 - Build 'Always-On' application on the autonomous database
 - Manage database performance with Performance Hub
-- Test High Availabilitiy capabilities of the autonomous database service
+- Scale your database service with zero downtime
 - Protect your data with Database Vault
 - Recover from user errors using flashback recovery
 - Setup monitoring events and notifications